Prep | Senior | Sixth Form

 The Prep has access to the school Theatre, Dining Hall and Chapel as well as the Science Centre, with its three laboratories, and the Art and Design Centre.
 This provides a pottery workshop, creative computer suite, dark room, sewing room and design studio.

-The excellent sports facilities provide an all-weather hockey pitch, a sports hall which acts as both an indoor netball and hockey court, six netball courts, six hard surface tennis courts; an indoor heated swimming pool, 300m grass track and synthetic long jump.
+Leweston’s excellent sports facilities are aided by the acres of grounds in which the school sits.
+There is an all-weather hockey pitch which also provides a nine tennis courts in the summer, a sports hall which acts as both an indoor netball and hockey court, provides four badminton courts as well as a conditioning suite and a range of Technogym cardo-vascular equipment.
+Other facilities include six netball courts, six hard surface tennis courts; an indoor heated swimming pool, 300m grass track and synthetic long jump.

 Leweston Prep is an accredited Forest School and which enables us to offer a host of outdoor opportunities that benefit the whole curriculum.